Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Introduction

 \section{Introduction}

-The global dynamics of a system can be describes by the structure of its attractors.
-Indeed, in his fundamental decomposition theorem, Conley \cite{Conley} uses the set of all attractors in a system to establish a global decomposition into minimal (chain)-recurrent components and connecting orbits between them \cite{Robinson}.
+Dynamical systems theory is the study of the structure of invariant sets, particularly those sets that govern the long-term behavior of a system.
+As a dynamical system is perturbed, its global dynamics can change qualitatively through bifurcation.
+The global dynamics of a system can be described by the structure of its attractors.
+Indeed, in his fundamental decomposition theorem, Conley \cite{Conley} uses the set of all attractors in a system to establish a global decomposition into minimal (chain)-recurrent components and connecting orbits between them.
 The algebraic structure that underlies this decomposition is codified in the fact that the set of all attractors naturally forms a bounded, distributive lattice \cite{KMV-1a}.
-In a series of papers \cite{KMV-0, KMV-1a, KMV-1b, KMV-1c,KastiKV,GKV} the theoretical framework for such dynamically meaningful algebraic structures has been developed.
+In a series of papers \cite{KMV-0,KMV-1a,KMV-1b,KMV-1c,KastiKV,GKV} the theoretical framework for such dynamically meaningful algebraic structures has been developed.
 This framework has been used to design algorithms to compute global dynamical information rigorously for explicit maps, cf.~\cite{database}.
-In applications, systems depend on parameters, and the variation of the dynamics over the parameter space is often of fundamental importance.
-This paper describes the natural mathematical framework to capture this variation with respect to parameters.

-Recall that a set $U\subset X$ is an \emph{attracting neighborhood} if $\omega(U,\phi)\subset\Int(U)$.
-A set $A\subset X$ is an \emph{attractor} if there exists an attracting neighborhood $U$ such that $A = \omega(U,\phi)$.
-The bounded, distributive lattices of attractors and attracting neighborhoods are denoted by $\sAtt(\phi)$ and $\sANbhd(\phi)$ respectively, cf.\ Sect.\ \ref{sec:AttFun} and \cite{KMV-1a}.
-With these lattice structures, the $\omega$-limit set operator $\omega\colon\sANbhd\to\sAtt$ is a surjective lattice homomorphism.
+To understand dependence on parameters in dynamical systems we develop a natural mathematical framework to capture this variation.
 For a parametrized family of dynamical systems, structures like the lattice of attractors at a fixed parameter value may vary dramatically under small perturbations.
 Indeed, bifurcations can occur on a Cantor set with positive measure in the parameter space.
 Continuation relates these structures for varying parameter values.

-Continuation for some algebraic structures in dynamics has been well described.
-For a flow $\phi$ on a compact topological space $X$, cf.\ Defn.\ \ref{defn:local-dyn}, a set $S\subset X$ is an \emph{isolated invariant set} if there exists a closed neighborhood $N$ of $S$ such that $S$ is the largest invariant set in $N$.
-The set of isolated invariant sets for $\phi$ is denoted by $\sIsol(\phi)$.
-As Montgomery shows in \cite{Mont}, the Conley index of isolated invariant sets is invariant under perturbation.
-This property is extremely valuable for applications of the Conley index.
-Montgomery uses the concept of \textit{invariant set space} to fully represent the continuation data of isolated invariant sets.
-The invariant set space is defined as follows:
+Continuation of isolated invariant sets has been the central theme in Conley index theory.
+Conley \cite{Conley} and Montgomery \cite{Mont}, and later Salamon \cite{Salamon}, formulate continuation in terms of the \emph{space of isolated invariant sets}: